Herbert J. Gans: Public policy

-Like some other sociologists who began their careers in the mid-twentieth century, Gans has been active both as a scholar and advocate, advising urban planning, antipoverty and other public policy agencies.
-He served as a consultant to the National Advisory Commission on Civil Disorders (also known as the Kerner Commission) and drafted Chapter Nine of the Kerner Report.
+Like some other sociologists who began their careers in the mid-twentieth century, Gans was active both as a scholar and advocate, advising urban planning, antipoverty and other public policy agencies.
+He served as a consultant to the National Advisory Commission on Civil Disorders (also known as the Kerner Commission), testified before the commission, and drafted what became Chapter 9 of the commission's final report (this chapter discussed why the experiences of earlier European immigrants at escaping poverty were not comparable to what contemporary Blacks were experiencing).
 In his writings on poverty, Gans offered rigorous, often scathing criticism of the weaknesses of such concepts as "the culture of poverty," and the "underclass," most notably in The War Against the Poor (1995).
 However, "The Positive Functions of Poverty" (1972), his most widely reprinted article, catalogued the benefits the more affluent classes derived from the existence of poverty and the poor.
-George Ritzer reports "It has been said that he wrote this article, at least in part, as a parody of [Merton's] structural-functional analysis, [... but] whatever his motivations, Gans produced an excellent illustration of how structural-functional analysis can be used."
+George Ritzer reports, "It has been said that he wrote this article, at least in part, as a parody of [Merton's] structural-functional analysis, [... but] whatever his motivations, Gans produced an excellent illustration of how structural-functional analysis can be used."
 Gans also continued to write critically about what he called the fallacy of "architectural determinism," namely the belief that urban planning and architecture could solve the problems of poverty and low civic engagement.

 His two collections of planning and social policy essays, People and Plans (1968) and People, Plans and Policies (1992) offered his most sustained criticism of spatial planning as a vehicle for significant social reform.

 In his address as the 1988 president of the American Sociological Association, Gans urged the discipline to become more useful to and relevant for the general public.
 In it, he used the term "public sociology," which twenty years later became the centerpiece of a reform movement within the discipline.
 He also published a trio of articles on the sociology of sociology, later reprinted in his Making Sense of America (1999).

 Still active as an emeritus professor, an adjunct professor, and a writer, in 2008 Gans published a new book on public policy and politics, Imagining America in 2033.
 "The book describes the policies and political processes by which America overcame the economic, military and other disasters of the century's first decade and began to turn into a more democratic, egalitarian, peaceful and human society."

-He has publicly opposed ROTC as being “in part a leadership training program for the killing of other people and the destruction of their societies.”
+He publicly opposed ROTC as being “in part a leadership training program for the killing of other people and the destruction of their societies.”